 I reverted but the same error keeps happening.
 What now?

 Try reverting further back — to a version before the problematic change was introduced.
-If the error appears even on a very early version, or on a brand new prompt, contact support with your project name and the error message.
+If the error appears even on a very early version, or on a brand new prompt, contact support with your project ID and the error message.

 My project is too complex to build reliably.
 What are my options?